-NSF-funded projects will not be charged for equipment use or technician time, and will only be responsible for project specific costs (i.e. fuel, travel, and/or modified connectors to record sensors provided by users).
+NSF-funded projects are only responsible for project specific costs (i.e. fuel, travel, or modified user specified loading interfaces).
 All non-NSF projects will be charged the full costs of using the NHERI@UTexas equipment.
-NHERI@UTexas recharge rates were last approved by the University of Texas Account Office in December, 2015.
+NHERI@UTexas recharge rates were last approved by the University of Texas Account Office in July, 2019.
 The recharge rates for both NSF supported projects and non-NSF supported projects are listed in Table 1.

 Field tests at NHERI@UTexas are scheduled on a first-come-first-served basis.
 For purposes of scheduling various equipment, calendars have been created in a Google Gmail account with a calendar named neesutexas.
 This calendar is share publicly and can be added to users’s Google calendar by type in “neesutexas” in the “Other Calendars” field in Goggle calendar.
 Once users determine their schedule, users should contact the site Operations Manager (Farnyuh Menq, email@example.com) to add the test date to the calendar.